 FIRE 0004.
-Fire Protection Equipment and Systems Units: 3
+Fire Protection Equipment and Systems

-Advisory: Completion of or concurrent enrollment in FIRE 1 Hours: 54 lecture
+Advisory.
+Completion with grade of "C" or better or concurrent enrollment in FIRE 1

-Design, operation, maintenance and inspection of automatic fire sprinkler systems, standpipes, water supply systems, special fire protection systems, smoke management systems, and portable fire extinguishers in accordance with local, state and national guidelines.
+Provides information relating to the features of design and operation of fire alarm systems, water-based suppression systems, special hazard fire suppression systems, water supply for fire protection and portable fire extinguishers in accordance with local, state and national guidelines.
 (CSU-with unit limitation)